OpenZeppelin/openzeppelin-upgrades/README.md

 }
 ```

-Whether you're using Buidler or Truffle, you can use the plugin in your tests to ensure everything works as expected.
+Whether you're using Hardhat or Truffle, you can use the plugin in your tests to ensure everything works as expected.

 ```js
 it('works before and after upgrading', async function () {